 5. Cancer Prevention and Treatment

-Coconut oil has two qualities that help it fight cancer.
-One, because of the ketones produced in it’s digestion.
-Tumor cells are not able to access the energy in ketones and are glucose dependent.
-It is believed that a ketogenic diet could be a possible component of helping cancer patients recover.
+Coconut oil has two qualities that help it fight cancer: one is the ketones produced in the oil.
+Tumor cells are not able to access the energy in ketones and are glucose-dependent.
+It’s believed that a ketogenic diet could be a possible component of helping cancer patients recover.

 And the second quality is the medium-chained fatty acid content in coconut oil.
-As the MCFAs digest the lipid walls of bacteria, they also can kill the helicobacter pylori bacteria that has been known as increasing the risk of stomach cancer.
-Even in studies where cancer is chemically induced, the introduction of coconut oil prevents cancer from developing!
+As the MCFAs digest the lipid walls of bacteria, they also can kill the helicobacter pylori bacteria that has been known to increase the risk of stomach cancer.

-Coconut oil contains lauric acid, which is known to reduce candida, fight bacteria, and create a hostile environment for viruses.
-Many diseases today are causes by the overgrowth of bad bacteria, funguses, viruses and parasites in the body.
+Coconut oil contains lauric acid (monolaurin), which has shown to reduce candida, fight bacteria and create a hostile environment for viruses.
+Many diseases today are caused by the overgrowth of bad bacteria, fungi, viruses and parasites in the body.

 You can replace grains and sugar in your diet with coconut oil as your natural fuel source when you’re sick.
 Sugar feeds the growth of bad bacteria.
-Instead take 1 TBSP of coconut oil 3x daily when sick and consume plenty of vegetables and bone broth as well.
+Instead, take one tablespoon of coconut oil three times daily when sick, and consume plenty of vegetables and bone broth as well.

 7. Improves Memory and Brain Function

-In a 2004 study published in the journal of Neurobiology of Aging, they found that the MCFA’s found in coconut oil improved the memory problems in their older subjects.
+In a 2004 study published in the Journal of Neurobiology of Aging, researchers found that the MCFAs in coconut oil improved the memory problems in their older subjects.

 Across all the patients there was a marked improvement in their recall ability after taking this fatty acid.
-As the MCFA’s are absorbed easily in the body and can be accessed in the brain without the use of insulin, they are able to fuel brain cells more efficiently.
-(5)
+As the MCFAs are absorbed easily in the body and can be accessed in the brain without the use of insulin.
+Thus, they are able to fuel brain cells more efficiently.

 8. Improves Energy and Endurance

-Coconut oil is easy to digest, but also produces a longer sustained energy and increases your metabolism.
-When taking a quality non-processed coconut oil, you can get the most benefit as it’s MCFA’s are sent directly to the liver to be converted into energy!
+Coconut oil is easy to digest and also produces a longer sustained energy and increases your metabolism.
+When taking a quality unrefined coconut oil, you can get the most coconut oil benefits as its MCFAs are sent directly to the liver to be converted into energy.

-Today, many triathletes will use coconut oil as their source of fuels during training and races for long distance events.
+Today, many triathletes use coconut oil as their source of fuel during training and races for long-distance events.
 You can make a homemade energy fuel by mixing coconut oil, raw honey and chia seeds together.
-Simply put together 1 TBSP of each and consume 30 minutes prior to exercise.
+Simply put together one tablespoon of each and consume 30 minutes prior to exercise.

-9. Improves Digestion, Reduces Stomach Ulcers & Ulcerative Colitis
+9. Improves Digestion and Reduces Stomach Ulcers and Ulcerative Colitis

 Coconut oil can help improve bacteria and gut health by destroying bad bacteria and candida.
-Candida imbalance especially can decrease stomach acid which causes inflammation and poor digestion.
+Candida imbalance, in particular, can decrease stomach acid, which causes inflammation and poor digestion.
 All this together means coconut oil benefits digestive health and helps treat or prevent stomach ulcers and ulcerative colitis.

-10. Reduces Symptoms of Gallbladder Disease & Pancreatitis
+10. Reduces Symptoms of Gallbladder Disease and Pancreatitis

-Additionally, this super fat is so easy to digest that it has been known to improve the symptoms of gallbladder disease as well.
+Additionally, this superfood is so easy to digest that it has been known to improve the symptoms of gallbladder disease as well.
 Replace other long-chain fats with coconut oil to improve gallbladder and total body health.

 It protects the skin and has many antioxidants that make it ideal for healing the skin.
-In addition the antimicrobial properties balance out the candida or fungal sources that can cause many skin conditions.
+In addition, the antimicrobial properties balance out the candida or fungal sources that can cause many skin conditions.
 There’s so much unrefined coconut oil can do for skin.

 12. Prevents Gum Disease and Tooth Decay

 Oil pulling with coconut oil has been used for centuries as a way to cleanse the mouth of bacteria and help heal periodontal disease.
 Plus, research shows that in addition to offering several oral health benefits, oil pulling with coconut oil also has beneficial effect on overall health.
-Coconut oil is one of the most effective oils for oil pulling due to it’s high concentration of antibacterial MCFA’s.
+Coconut oil is one of the most effective oils for oil pulling due to its high concentration of antibacterial MCFAs.

-By swishing the oil in your mouth the oil denatures the bacteria and sticks to it.
+By swishing the oil in your mouth, the oil denatures the bacteria and sticks to it.
 Removing oral bacteria greatly reduces your risk of periodontal disease.
-If you want to heal your gums and repair your teeth, I recommend coconut oil pulling 3x a week for 20 minutes a day.
+If you want to heal your gums and repair your teeth, I recommend coconut oil pulling three times a week for 20 minutes a day.

 13. Prevents Osteoporosis

-Another of the amazing coconut oil benefits is that it increases calcium absorption in the gut.
-Research with osteoporosis has found that coconut oil not only increases bone volume and structure in subjects, but also decreased bone loss due to osteoporosis.
-(6)
+Another of the amazing coconut oil health benefits is that it increases calcium absorption in the gut.
+Research on osteoporosis has found that coconut oil not only increases bone volume and structure in subjects, but also decreased bone loss due to osteoporosis.

 14. Improves Type II Diabetes

-When cells refuse to respond to insulin and no longer take in glucose for energy, then they are considered insulin resistant.
+When cells refuse to respond to insulin and no longer take in glucose for energy, then they’re considered insulin-resistant.
 The pancreas then pumps out more insulin to compensate and creates an overproduction cycle.
-Insulin resistance is the precursor to Type II diabetes.
+Insulin resistance is the precursor to type II diabetes.

-The MCFA’s in coconut oil helps balance the insulin reactions in the cells and promote healthy digestive process.
-They take off the strain on the pancreas and give the body a consistent energy source that is not dependent on glucose reactions which can prevent insulin resistance and Type II diabetes.
+The MCFAs in coconut oil help balance the insulin reactions in the cells and promote healthy digestive process.
+They take off the strain on the pancreas and give the body a consistent energy source that is not dependent on glucose reactions, which can prevent insulin resistance and type II diabetes.

 15. Coconut Oil for Weight loss

-Because of the energy creating abilities of coconut oil and the fact it’s a no-carb oil, it is no wonder that it is beneficial in losing weight.
-It helps to burn fat, decrease appetite and it studies it was especially helpful in losing belly fat!
+Because of the energy-creating abilities of coconut oil and the fact it’s a no-carb oil, it is no wonder that it is beneficial in losing weight.
+It helps burn fat and calories, decrease appetite, and in studies it was especially helpful in losing belly fat.

 It might seem counterintuitive to assume that eating coconut oil (a fat) will contribute to fat loss, but it is actually quite logical.
 The key to understanding this phenomenon lays in the multidimensional ability of the MCFAs to control a variety of physiological processes.